Sonic logo

 Frequently Asked Questions

-How much does it cost to open a Sonic franchise?
+How long does it take to break even with a Sonic franchise?

 Interested in Sonic?